latte-soft/rdd/README.md

     * MacStudio

     Extra Notes:
-    * If `channel` isn't provided, it will default to "LIVE" (psuedo identifier for the production channel)
+    * If `channel` isn't provided, it will default to "LIVE" (pseudo identifier for the production channel)
     * You can provide `binaryType` to fetch the *latest* deployment on a channel, or BOTH `binaryType` and `version` to fetch a specific deployment of a specific